Adnnann/social-network/README.md

 ## Seed

-By running <code>node seed</code> on folder server user is enables to create eight dummy users for testing purposes.
+By running <code>node seed</code> on folder server user is enabled to create and store i database 8 dummy users for testing purposes.

 ## UI